Former officer Derek Chauvin faces sentencing Friday afternoon

 "This is a Minnesota case that has received national and international attention unlike any other case in Minnesota.
 It's a case where the threat of violent response has hung over the entire proceeding.
 That's highly unusual.
 You can't deny that those things matter.
 You can't deny that they have shaped the proceedings at certain points."

-The Hennepin County Government Center where Chauvin will be sentenced, and which houses county government offices and Hennepin County courts, will be closed to the public Friday.
+The Hennepin County Government Center, where Chauvin will be sentenced, and which houses county government offices and Hennepin County courts, will be closed to the public Friday.
 County appointments have been moved to other locations, according to county officials.
-Jury trials that are in progress will suspend activity Friday and other court hearings that day will take place remotely, according to court officials.
+Jury trials that are in progress suspended activity Friday, and other hearings that day are occurring remotely, according to court officials.

-Unprecedented security measures were put in place during Chauvin's trial: courthouse access was limited to trial participants and a few employees; concrete barricades, fencing and barbed and razor wire were erected around the building and county jail; and several armed National Guard members and sheriff's deputies were stationed outside and inside the building.
-Gov. Tim Walz said Thursday that there has been no request for state assistance.
+Unprecedented security measures were place during Chauvin's trial: courthouse access was limited to trial participants and a few employees; concrete barricades, fencing and barbed and razor wire were ringed the building and county jail; and armed National Guard members and sheriff's deputies were stationed outside and inside.
+Gov. Tim Walz said there has been no request for state assistance.

-"There's obviously communication going on, and the ability to be able to react," Walz said Thursday afternoon.

-Court officials declined to say how much time they've set aside for the sentencing, but it could take an hour or two.
-Minnesota Attorney General Keith Ellison's office has said he expects to hold a news conference after sentencing — about 2:30 p.m., 3 p.m. or later.
+Court officials won't say how much time they've set aside for sentencing, but it could take an hour or two.
+Attorney General Keith Ellison's office has said he expects to hold a media briefing afterward — about 2:30 p.m., 3 p.m. or later.

-Hennepin County District Judge Peter Cahill, who presides over the case, could possibly address outstanding motions Nelson filed in May before moving onto the sentencing.
-Nelson asked for a new trial because of alleged prosecutorial misconduct, judicial error and juror impropriety.
-He also asked for a Schwartz hearing that recalls jurors to court to vet them for possible misconduct.

 Sentencing procedure

-Before the sentence is announced, prosecutors and Nelson will reiterate their sentencing arguments, some of Floyd's family members will likely give victim-impact statements and Chauvin will be given an opportunity to address the court.
-Chauvin has no obligation to speak, and many veteran attorneys expect that he won't because of a pending federal case against him in Floyd's death and a possible appeal.
+Before the sentence was announced, prosecutors and Nelson will reiterate their sentencing arguments, some of Floyd's family members will likely give victim-impact statements and Chauvin will have an opportunity to address the court.
+Chauvin has no obligation to speak, and many veteran attorneys expect he won't because of a pending federal case against him in Floyd's death and a possible appeal.
 His statements at sentencing could be used against him in federal court or in a new state trial if one is granted.

 "There's nothing [Chauvin] can say at this sentencing that will change Judge Cahill's mind when he comes out on the bench," said defense attorney Joe Friedberg.
 "He's already going to decide what sentence he's going to give [Chauvin]."